Ayiwoma/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 The goal of this project is to use the ecommerce API to show how the information supplied can help with provinding solutions to this business by looking at visitors spending habits in the city/country visited and also preferred products.
-This project will also observe the following patterns of customers shopping online and how it affects the business.
+This project will also observe the following patterns of customers shopping online and how it affects this business.

 In carrying out this project I aim to do the following

 1. Answer questions asked about this data and present this in the best possible way, so that it provides value to the receiver.

-2. Generate my own questions from the data supplied to show that the data can provide as many possible scenarios that can help a business increase revenue , save costs and focus on the right products
+2. Generate additonal questions from the data supplied to show that the data can provide as many possible scenarios that can help a business increase revenue , save costs and focus on the right products

 3. Cleaning the data, which includes filling columns where the data is null, checking for duplicates in all the tables created.